My local horror film factory...

 Timeslip (aka The Atomic Man, 1955) stars Faith Domergue (This Island Earth) and Peter Arne in a twisty high-tech (for 1955) thriller that makes British B-movies look respectable!
 Full review here.

 The Case of the Mukkinese Battle Horn (1956) is only twenty minutes long, but deserves a special mention for the blossoming talent that it captured.
 There's an early multiple role for Peter Sellers (Dr Strangelove, The Pink Panther) as well as an early producer's role for Michael Deeley, long before he made The Italian Job and Blade Runner.
 It's also the best visual record of the influential humour of The Goons radio show.
 This short but very funny film is the rare jewel in Merton Park Studio's filmography.
 For a full illustrated review, follow the above link.

 MERTON PARK FILM STUDIO HORROR FILMS

 The Frozen Dead (1967)

 This week, I visited the only building still standing from the studio complex.
 The Long Lodge (the long black building near the bottom of the map) was used as the studio's headquarters.
-The neighbouring Leather Bottle public house, (at the bottom left of the map) is also still around.
+The neighbouring Leather Bottle pub, (at the bottom left of the map) is also still around.
 The lodge can be found on the Kingston Road, opposite a small parade of shops between Raynes Park and Wimbledon, and has two commemorative plaques outside (pictured) which I feel rather sells it short.